 Bringing a journal along to your trip is one of the best things you could do for your mental health.
 Taking the time at the start or end of each day to write down a few thoughts about your trip and your health overall is a great exercise that allows you to unload and process the experience.

-These journals can later become valuable mementos.
+These journals can later become valuable mementoes.
 Going through them years later can help you remember and relive your trip, better than you could otherwise.
 There’s no need for the journal to be too complicated, it’s enough to write out just a few lines every day.

 Dennis Relojo-Howell is the managing director of Psychreg.